-Note: You do not need to use TFS to actually build your application.
+Note: You do not need to use Azure DevOps to actually build your application.
 You can simply add a build definition that acquires the sources and generates the documentation.

 The number of scenarios in a project can grow very quickly, so finding the right feature file is important.
-SpecFlow+ LivingDoc allows you to search for tags and titles (features, scenarios, scenario outlines).
-To search for a feature file by feature or scenario title:
+SpecFlow+ LivingDoc allows you to search within the entire documentation, or restrict the search to titles, descriptions, steps and tags.

 Previewing Scenarios with Data Values

 Gherkin scenarios often use tables to store a series of test values that are referenced using placeholders in the Gherkin steps.
 You can see the placholder (“<project template”>) and a table containing the possible values of the placeholder in the following screenshot:

 Use the preview check box in the first column to substitute the placeholders with the values in the corresponding row in the table: